neumino/neumino.github.io/movies.md

-### The Bad Guys
+### Morbius
-*Released on 2022-03-17, vote average 7.4*
+*Released on 2022-03-30, vote average 6.5*

-When the infamous Bad Guys are finally caught after years of countless heists and being the world’s most-wanted villains, Mr. Wolf brokers a deal to save them all from prison.
+Dangerously ill with a rare blood disorder, and determined to save others suffering his same fate, Dr. Michael Morbius attempts a desperate gamble.
+What at first appears to be a radical success soon reveals itself to be a remedy potentially worse than the disease.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/luC0Xm8fKKQ?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/Vz7WGflQfl4?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>